Looking for a Whalesync alternative?

 When Whalesync is the better choice

-Whalesync is the right choice when you genuinely need full two-way sync on every cell, or when you're syncing Notion to something other than Google Sheets (Airtable, Webflow, Postgres).
+Whalesync is the right choice when you're syncing Notion to something other than Google Sheets (Airtable, Webflow, Postgres) or running many sync pairs in one place.
 For those cases, pay the premium.
-For Notion to Sheets specifically, Sync2Sheets is targeted, cheaper, and faster.
+For Notion to Sheets specifically, Sync2Sheets matches the 2-way mechanics, is cheaper, and is faster because it integrates directly with Google Sheets.

 How to migrate from Whalesync